asankov/asankov/README.md

 Part of a discussion panel on that topic on VMware RADIO 2022 San Francisco (the biggest internal VMware Conference).

-If you want to learn more about me check out my [CV](https://asankov.org/cv).

 ### Go Modules

 Presentation about Go modules and how to use them.